-The struggle is not only over the meaning of the concepts, but also in relation to other nearby concepts and values.
-One respondent, a representative from the university, clearly avoid speaking in terms of a just, fair or equitable city, instead highlighting other related concepts as "social responsibility", "global engagement" and "equal conditions".
-She claims that these are concepts used in policy documents and formal collaborations with different actors in the city, in contrast to "rättvisa" which she sees as more of ideological concept, too broad and with no fixed meaning.
-She makes a comparison with the concept "social sustainability", which she claims has required a long process in order to agree on its meaning and to put it into practice.
-The importance of making Gothenburg a more just, fair or equitable city is one thing, but she is critical to introducing "rättvisa" as concept52. А representative from the local government links the concept of a just, fair or equitable city to the local strategy for "an equal city".
-However, she believes that the main obstacle for achieving this, is that this value has little weight in relation to commercial interests and prevailing conceptions of what "a modern" city planning means53.
-This reasoning also reveals a potential conflict between the individual and the common good.
-One respondent reflects on justice or fairness as something subjective, in relation to the well-being of the individual and what each of us expects to be entitled to.
-This reminds us of the critical voices arguing that justice is an empty or a subordinated concept.
-As developed in the first part of the report, Marx54 insists that justice must be understood in a historical context - which in our context means as an integrated part of the capitalistic market economy.
+The struggle is not only over the importance of the concept itself, but also in relation to other nearby concepts and values.
+One respondent, a representative from academia, clearly avoid speaking in terms of a just city.
+Instead, this person highlights other related concepts as "social responsibility", "global engagement" and "equal conditions".
+She claims that these are concepts used in policy documents and formal collaborations with different actors in the city, in contrast to "rättvisa" which she sees as more of an ideological concept, too broad and with no fixed meaning.
+She makes a comparison with the concept "social sustainability", which she claims has required a long process in order to reach agreement over its meaning and to put it into practice.
+Even though she agrees it is important to make Gothenburg a more just city, she is sceptical to the idea of introducing "rättvisa" as concept60.

-To summarize, very few of the respondents are actually talking in terms of a just, fair or equitable city, but instead makes connections to other nearby concepts.
-What all respondents seem to agree on, is that Gothenburg today is a segregated city with large economic, social and spatial differences - a city that is falling apart.
-Under these circumstances, achieving a more just, fair or equitable city can be seen as a common objective - from left to right, within the civil society as well as in the private sector - even though it is not always framed in these words.
+In fact, very few of the respondents are actually talking in terms of a just city, but instead refer to related concepts.
+However, what all respondents seem to agree on, is that Gothenburg today is a segregated city with large economic, social and spatial differences - a city which is falling apart.
+Under these circumstances, achieving a more just city can be seen as a common objective - from left to right, within the civil society as well as in the private sector - even though it is not always framed in the these words.